IvoNet/angular-ivonet-couchdb/README.md

 * Run the couch_db/couch_db_setup.sh script (chmod +x it first)
     * [CORS](https://github.com/IvoNet/couchdb-shell-scripts/blob/master/CORS.sh) is also a resource to look at.
     * Note that the 'origins' = '*' is not a good idea for production!
+* curl if you want to use the couch_db script

 ## Usage